MrThearMan/jwt-email-auth/docs/usage.md

 to expire.
 You'll also need to implement views/logic for all the possible error responses from each of these views.

-`SendLoginCodeView`
+>
+> SendLoginCodeView
+>
-- 400: Input is incorrect
+> - 400: Input is incorrect
-- 412: User is blocked from login due to too many attempts
+> - 412: User is blocked from login due to too many attempts
-- 503: Could not send login code
+> - 503: Could not send login code

-`LoginView`
+>
+> LoginView
+>
-- 400: Input is incorrect
+> - 400: Input is incorrect
-- 403: Given login code was incorrect
+> - 403: Given login code was incorrect
-- 404: No login code has been sent for this user, or the code has expired
+> - 404: No login code has been sent for this user, or the code has expired
-- 410: Login data was corrupted
+> - 410: Login data was corrupted
-- 412: User has been blocked due to too many attempts
+> - 412: User has been blocked due to too many attempts

-`RefreshTokenView`
+>
+> RefreshTokenView
+>
-- 400: Input is incorrect
+> - 400: Input is incorrect
-- 403: Refresh token expired, or otherwise invalid
+> - 403: Refresh token expired, or otherwise invalid
+>

 When using the JWT in views using the `JWTAuthentication` and `HasValidJWT` authentication and permission classes, you need to always listen for 403